 The KPMG Skills Zone at the UCD Moore Centre for Business in Dublin will allow business students to learn in an environment that celebrates innovation, creativity and adaptability.
+The opening of the KPMG Skills Zone coincides with the announcement of a number of scholarships for UCD undergraduates from disadvantaged backgrounds and the unveiling of a plaque in memory of the late Denis O’Connor, former Managing Partner of KPMG in Ireland.
 This investment in education reinforces KPMG’s position as the leading employer of talented graduates in Ireland.

 To help advance our students, we have created the new KPMG Skills Zone—a place which empowers students to develop and enhance their soft and analytical skills.